 Let’s see how Oracle creates a 1:1 ad-to-page experience by reviewing a few examples.

-How Oracle segments post-click experiences
+How Oracle segments post-click landing pages

 Google paid search for “integration service”